xp-forge/sequence/README.md

 Iteration
 ---------
 To use controlled iteration on a sequence, you can use the `foreach` statement or receive a "hasNext/next"-iterator via the `iterator()` accessor.
 If the sequence is based on seekable data (rule of thumb: all in-memory structures will be seekable), these operations can be repeated with the same effect.
-Otherwise, a `lang.IllegalStateException` will be raised (e.g., for data streamed from a socket).
+Otherwise, a `util.data.CannotReset` exception will be raised (e.g., for data streamed from a socket).

 Further reading
 ---------------